kenamick/savagewheels/INSTALL.md

 #### FMod Ex

-Install the FMod Ex API and copy the `api/` folder from FMod's installation into the `libs/` subfolder of savage wheels.
+Install the FMod Ex API and copy the `api/` folder from FMod's installation into the `libs/` subfolder of the project.

 When you are running `cmake`, specify the `SOUND=FMOD` option, e.g.,